 The Razer Chroma V2 is a wired-only keyboard and can't be paired with mobile devices.

 The Razer Cynosa V2 is an okay keyboard for office use.
 It's quiet and shouldn't disturb those around you.
 The tactile rubber dome switches and long pre-travel distance should help reduce typos, but they may feel too mushy for long days of typing.
-Also, ergonomics are only okay as it doesn't include a wrist rest.
+Also, ergonomics are only acceptable as it doesn't include a wrist rest.
 The companion software, Razer Synapse 3, isn't available on macOS or Linux.

 The Razer Cynosa V2 is a decent keyboard for programming.
-Typing quality is only okay and you shouldn't feel any fatigue over extended periods.
+Typing quality is only okay, and you shouldn't feel any fatigue over extended periods.
 Build quality is also just okay, as it's made of cheap plastic and uses ABS plastic keycaps.
-Also, there's no multi-device pairing and the companion software isn't available on Linux or macOS.
+Also, there's no multi-device pairing, and the companion software isn't available on Linux or macOS.

 This is a full-sized keyboard that's about as large as the original Razer Cynosa Chroma.
+If you want a smaller, TKL keyboard with non-mechanical keys, then check out the SteelSeries Apex 3 TKL.

 This keyboard has outstanding RGB backlighting.
-The keys are individually lit and the frosted plastic plate between them and the lights make the colors more gradient and smooth.
-The backlighting can be customized on Razer's Synapse 3 software and you can easily control the brightness via hotkeys.
+The keys are individually-lit, and the frosted plastic plate between them and the lights make the colors more gradient and smooth.
+The backlighting can be customized on Razer's Synapse 3 software, and you can easily control the brightness via hotkeys.

 The Razer Cynosa V2's rubber cable retains kinks fairly easily.